anlianguzova/BI_project_reticulata/README.md

 BBMap/BBTools (v.
 39.01) was used for ID correction of reads and filtering of rnaSPAdes results.
 Scripts are available in the [repository](/Scripts/Host's%20ganglia%20transcriptome%20/Quality%20control%20and%20trimming%20).

-### Quality control
+### Quality control and library preparation

 FastQC (v.
 0.12.1) was utilized to spot potential problems in sequencing datasets.

 FastP utility (v.
-0.23.2) performed the sequiencing filtering.
+0.23.2) performed the low-quality and adapter sequences removal.
 Scripts are available in the [repository](/Scripts/Host's%20ganglia%20transcriptome%20/Quality%20control%20and%20trimming%20).
 The trimming parameters was the following: `--cut_window_size 4 --cut_mean_quality 20 --qualified_quality_phred 20 --length_required 25`.

 ### Decontamination of the datasets